-They create a foundation that when combined with a variety of circumstances will produce the same results.
-In this case the result is FAPE.
+They create a foundation that when combined with a variety of circumstances will produce

 Parents and schools working together under these circumstances can be assured that appropriate services will be provided for each child under IDEA.

 For this reason, parents and schools working together with the same knowledge base in regards to the laws and regulations and for the benefit of the student is always best practice.